We provide a stimulating and supportive learning environment for undergraduate and postgraduate education and continuing professional development.

 Practical skills and experience

-Practice education is a compulsory element of all undergraduate courses for healthcare practitioners and for most programmes, it constitutes between one third to one half of the duration of the entire course.
-While the amount of time spent on placement varies across programmes, it's expected that learners treat their placement time professionally.
-Spending time in placement will provide learners with the opportunity to experience a range of healthcare provision in diverse environments.
+For most programmes, this can comprise between one third to one half of the duration of the entire programme.
+Spending time in placement provides learners with a fantastic opportunity to experience a range of healthcare provisions in diverse environments.

-Getting involved with patient/client/service user care will help to develop abilities and confidence as a healthcare professional.
-Furthermore, it will support learners in developing the skills required to interact effectively with services users, carers and professional colleagues within multi-agency and professional teams as well as across organisations and services.
+Getting involved with patient/client/service user care is an amazing experience where learners can develop abilities and confidence as a healthcare professional, building upon skills learnt in simulated practice within university.
+Furthermore, it will support learners in developing the vital skills required to interact effectively with services users, carers and professional colleagues within multi-agency and professional teams as well as across organisations and services.

-Prior to commencing a placement, learners must complete a range of mandatory training that is a requirement of placement areas – this can be a mix of online training and face-to-face interactive training.
-For some courses, such as the operating department practice, midwifery and paramedic science, Exposure Prone Procedures (EPP) is also required.
-Failure to complete the relevant mandatory training may result in a delay in the placement starting.
+Prior to commencing a placement, you must complete a range of mandatory training that is a requirement of placement areas – this can be a mix of online training and face-to-face interactive training including data security.
+You will need to have completed your DBS check, cleared your Occupational Health checks and for some courses, such as the operating department practice, midwifery and paramedic science, Exposure Prone Procedures (EPP) is also required.

-On each placement, all staff within the areas are expected to be involved in supporting learners during their practice learning experience.
-For each of the assessed placements, Nursing and midwifery learners will be allocated a nominated Practice Supervisor and a nominated Practice Assessor or for Allied health programmes, a Practice Educator, who will have had preparation to take on these roles.
-The Practice Supervisor will work directly with the learner to facilitate their learning and will contribute to their overall assessment and achievement.
+We work collaboratively with all our practice partners to ensure both learners and clinical staff are fully prepared and supported – this is an invaluable way of learning from experts within your allocated placement.
+For each of the assessed placements, Nursing and midwifery learners will be allocated a nominated Practice Supervisor and a nominated Practice Assessor or for Allied health programmes, a Practice Educator, all of whom will have had preparation and training to take on these roles, enabling them to provide you with high quality supervision and support.

-Each practice learning area also has a UEA Link Lecturer/Visiting Tutor who will be readily available to support you.
-At the commencement of practice experience the learner will be made fully aware of the specific support and opportunities available and of the nominated person who will actively address any concerns that might arise.
-Many placement areas have staff employed in Clinical Education roles who also will be available to support learners in practice.
+Each practice learning area also has a UEA Link Lecturer/Visiting Tutor/Clinical educators (Midwifery) who is an academic from our School, who will be readily available to support you.
+At the commencement of your placement, you will be made fully aware of the specific support and opportunities available and of the nominated person who will actively address any concerns that might arise.
+Many placement areas have staff employed in Clinical Education roles who also will be available to support you in practice.

-As healthcare in the UK is provided around the clock, learners will have the opportunity to experience real working patterns, which for some programmes will include undertaking varied shifts and overnight working.
+As healthcare in the UK is provided around the clock, you will have the opportunity to experience real 24-hour care delivery, which for some programmes will include undertaking varied shifts and overnight working.

-Most placements tend to be based on a 37.5-hour week with the maximum numbers of hours to be worked being capped at 48 hours.
-Many placement areas base shifts around a 12-hour day, starting at 7.30am and ending at 7pm.
-There will be variations on this and learners will be allocated shifts in line with the practice learning environment, however there is potential for learners to negotiate and agree elements of the shift pattern with the practice area to optimise their learning.
-Conversations with practice professionals will take into consideration patient/service user safety, learner welfare, placement needs, any reasonable adjustment plans (RAP) and the programme outcomes.
+Most placements tend to be based on a 37.5-hour week with the maximum number of hours to be worked capped at 48 hours.
+Many placement areas, with the exception of speech and language therapists, base shifts around a 12-hour day, starting at 7am and ending at 7.30pm, to allow for handovers and breaks.
+There will be variations on this, and you will be allocated shifts in line with the practice learning environment.

 Learning beyond registration and employability